Food for Feeling Great – Fresh Vegetables

 The Natural Health guideline is to consume approximately 350 to 700 grams or more of fresh vegetables daily – as part of a total intake of vegetables and fruits daily of around 1,000 to 1,250 gm or more, depending on the size of the adult.
 The ideal is to have one or two large, raw vegetable salads every day.
 Or have a raw veggie salad as the basis of one meal and lightly steamed veggies as the basis of another.
 The third meal would be based on fruit.

 All fresh vegetables are highly alkali-forming, due to their very high content of potassium and modest levels of magnesium and calcium.
 The acid fruit-vegetable, tomato, although containing significant organic acids, is also alkali-forming.
+(You can test your body’s acid/alkali balance using these test strips available through our online store.)

 NOTE that quantities of food constituents vary among individual foods due to differences in climate, soil fertility, the tests used and so on.
 It is only possible to give approximate figures.